Your 2023 9-Point SEO Checklist

 It’s also popular with high-income households, which spells good news for any brands that use Pinterest to promote themselves.

-Whether you’re posting photos of your company, leadership, products, services, site content, or anything else, Pinterest is a great place to promote those images in relationship to your brand.
+Whether you’re posting photos of your company, leadership, products, services, site content, or anything else, Pinterest is a great place to promote those images in relation to your brand.

 LinkedIn is the world’s #1 social network for professionals, and when you create an account for your business, you can friend or follow business personalities ranging from local business owners to Fortune 500 CEOs.